ukashu/goodteacher/README.md

   - change element size to smaller (font size in testing phone is set to small, so on regular phones elements will be larger)
   - button DELETE COMPLETED TASKS for teacher
   - maybe change students screen to different layout? maybe tiles
+  - all icons same thickness (at least most)